cambridge-cares/TheWorldAvatar/Agents/FenlandTrajectoryAgent/README.md

 This section specifies the minimum requirements to build and deploy the Docker image of this agent.

 ## 2.1 Environment Variables
-Before building and deploying the Docker image, several key properties is demanded to be set in the [docker compose file] (further details and defaults are provided in the file):
+Before building and deploying the Docker image, several key properties need to be set in the [docker compose file] (further details and defaults are provided in the file):

 ```bash
 #--- Deployment specific parameters ---#